top of page

 Santa Lucia mountains with signs of landslides

-The trail starts on the remains on a wide dirt road that descends via a few steep switchbacks.
+The trail begins on the remnants of a broad dirt road that descends through several steep switchbacks.

 steep switchbacks on Partington Cove trail